 Protecting Coastal Communities

 With Bechtel Engineering, Conservation International completed a pilot project in the Philippine city of Concepcion, devastated by Typhoon Haiyan in 2015.
 Combining natural "green" ecosystems with conventional "gray" engineering approaches can generate more benefits and climate resilience for people and nature than either strategy applied alone.
+The French Facility for Global Environment generously supported this work.

 Ocean conservation on an unprecedented scale